eatme-global/internal-documentation/docs/playbook/creating-payments-only-restaurants.md

 ---
 title: Creating Payments-Only Restaurants
 ---
-## Introductionnn
+## Introduction

-This document contains a comprehensive guide of the process to create a new Payments only Restaurant in the EatMe Globals Admin Panel.
+This document contains a comprehensive guide of the process to create a new Payments only Restaurant in the EatMe Global Admin Panel.

 ## Getting Started